James Jesus Angleton: Central Intelligence Agency

-Upon his return to Washington after World War II, Angleton was employed by the various successor organizations to the OSS and eventually became one of the founding officers of the Central Intelligence Agency in 1947.

-In May 1949, he was made head of Staff A of the Office of Special Operations, where he was responsible for the collection of foreign intelligence and liaising with counterpart intelligence organizations in foreign countries.
+Upon his return to Washington after World War II, Angleton was employed by the various successor organizations to the OSS and eventually became one of the founding officers of the Central Intelligence Agency in 1947.In May 1949, he was made head of Staff A of the Office of Special Operations, where he was responsible for the collection of foreign intelligence and liaising with counterpart intelligence organizations in foreign countries.

 Beginning in 1951, Angleton was responsible for "the Israel desk" as liaison with Israel's Mossad and Shin Bet agencies.
-Angleton retained an active interest in Israeli intelligence and maintained connections there throughout his career, believing that émigrés to Israel from the Soviet Union and Warsaw Pact nations could be a valuable source of information on their countries of origin.
+Angleton retained an active interest in Israeli intelligence and maintained his connections throughout his career, believing that émigrés to Israel from the Soviet Union and Warsaw Pact nations could be a valuable source of information on their countries of origin.
 He also believed that Israeli foreign intelligence services could be used for proxy operations in third countries.
 For instance, Shin Bet was crucial in obtaining a transcript of Nikita Khrushchev's 1956 speech to the Communist Party of the Soviet Union Congress that denounced Joseph Stalin.
 Author Samuel Katz has claimed that Angleton directed CIA assistance to the Israeli nuclear weapons program.

 Angleton (right) with head of Mossad Global Operations Meir Amit (1966).

 As head of Staff A, Angleton worked particularly closely with Kim Philby, the apparent future head of MI6, who was also in Washington.
 The Israeli intelligence officer Teddy Kollek claimed years later that in 1950 he warned Angleton that Philby had been a Soviet agent in the 30s.

 In 1951, Philby's colleagues Guy Burgess and Donald Maclean defected to Moscow.
-Philby was expelled from Washington, suspected of having tipped them off based on decoded Soviet communications from the Venona project.
-Philby was confirmed to be a Soviet mole but eluded those sent to arrest him.
+Philby was expelled from Washington, suspected of having tipped them off, based on decoded Soviet communications from the Venona project.
+Philby was confirmed to be a Soviet mole, but eluded those sent to arrest him.
 He defected to Moscow in 1963.
 Philby called Angleton "a brilliant opponent" and a "fascinating" friend who seemed to be "catching on" before his defection.
-CIA employee William King Harvey, a former FBI agent, had voiced his suspicions regarding Philby and others Angleton suspected were Soviet agents.
+CIA employee William King Harvey, a former FBI agent, had voiced his suspicions regarding Philby and others that Angleton suspected were Soviet agents.